Missouri Alliance for Animal Legislation

 This act provides that a person commits the offense of animal abuse when a person causes injury or suffering to a female dog or causes injury to the sexual organs of a female dog, or during artificial insemination needlessly causes pain to a female dog.
 This legislation attempts to correct a professor at the College of Veterinary Medicine at the University of Missouri who has encouraged inhumane practices during the breeding of animals.

-Image on the left:
+Image on the right:

 University of Missouri professor instructed dog breeders to “ram” the pipette into the female dogs and then mocked the sounds the dogs make when being assaulted in such a manner.